Arteria1/sql-funnel-analysis/README.md

 Key Findings
 ---
 The overall conversion rate from website visit to purchase was 16.5% (826 purchases from 5,000 visitors).

 The largest drop-off occurred between the page view and add to cart stages, where only 31.1% of users progressed.

 Users who reached the payment stage showed a high intent to purchase, with 91.9% completing their transaction.

 Funnel analysis highlighted the early stages of the customer journey as the greatest opportunity for optimisation.

-Revenue analysis identified the total value generated from completed purchases and can be used to assess marketing channel effectiveness.
+Total revenue generated is £87,975.00.
+Revenue analysis can be used to assess marketing channel effectiveness.

+Product_id 205 is the highest generating product with a total revenue of £15,905.07.

+Product_id 101 has the highest sale price per unit.